Ewaso Ng'iro

-Ewaso Ng'iro, also called Ewaso Nyiro, is a river in Kenya which rises on the west side of Mount Kenya and flows north then east and finally south-east, passing through Somalia where it joins the Jubba River.
-The river's name is derived from the local community's language, and means river of brown or muddy water.
-Downstream, the intermittend stream in Somalia is also called Lagh Dera.
+Ewaso Ng'iro, also called Ewaso Nyiro, is a river in Kenya which rises on the west side of Mount Kenya and flows north, then east and finally south-east, passing through Somalia where it joins the Jubba River.
+The river's name is derived from the local community's Maasai language, and means river of brown or muddy water.
+Downstream, the intermittent stream in Somalia is also called Lagh Dera.

 The upper basin of the Ewaso Ng'iro River is 15,200 km2.
 The river has a continuous water supply due to the glaciers on Mount Kenya.
-Ewaso Ng'iro feeds into Lake Ol Bolossat, the only lake in Nyandarua county and the larger Central Kenya, and crosses seven arid to semi-arid landscapes.
-It is characterized by vastly different physiographic features and species and has become a fundamental component to the survival of the wildlife, as well as the expansion of human population and socio-economic developments.
+Ewaso Ng'iro feeds into Lake Ol Bolossat, the only lake in Nyandarua County and the larger Central Kenya, and crosses seven arid to semi-arid landscapes.
+It is characterized by vastly different physiographic features and species and has become a fundamental component to the survival of the wildlife, as well as the expansion of the human population and socio-economic developments.
 Water, the limited land resource provided by the Ewaso Ng’iro watershed, is unevenly distributed throughout the higher and lower regions of the catchment due to the large percentage necessary to maintain agricultural practices and climatic changes (Mutiga, Su, and Woldai 3).